richardklose/StayPuft/README.md

 * Clone the repository or download the [latest release](https://github.com/dlecina/StayPuft/releases/latest) and extract it.
 * Copy `partials/custom/nav-external.hbs.example` to `partials/custom/nav-external.hbs` and customize it with your own external links.
-* (Optional) Copy `partials/custom/disqus.hbs.example` to `partials/custom/disqus.hbs` and customize it with your [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname).
 * Run `yarn zip` in the theme's root directory to create `dist/StayPuft.zip`.
 * Go to your blog's Settings page (typically `/admin` or `/ghost`).
 * In the Design tab, upload and activate StayPuft.